Scott Erickson: Personal life

 In late 2000, Erickson was featured in People magazine's "50 Most Beautiful People" edition.
-Erickson was married to television personality, actress, and investigative reporter Lisa Guerrero until their divorce, with whom he founded HomeTeam Productions.
+In 2004, Erickson married Lisa Guerrero, a television personality, actress, and investigative reporter with whom he founded HomeTeam Productions.
 They were executive producers for the 2008 movie A Plumm Summer.

-On January 27, 2021, the Los Angeles County District Attorney's office charged Erickson with reckless driving in connection with a 2020 hit-and-run which killed two children.
-Prosecutors alleged that Erickson was racing with a woman, Rebecca Grossman when she struck and killed the two brothers in a Westlake Village, California crosswalk.
+The marriage ended in divorce in 2019.

+Legal issues

+In 2002, Erickson was arrested and charged with second-degree assault after an argument with then-girlfriend Lisa Ortiz spilled out into the hallway outside their condominium.
+Investigators later dropped the charges.